 Caswell Bay is a very popular Gower beach due to its proximity to Swansea.
-It is mostly fine sand flanked by limestone cliffs.
-It can get very busy especially at high tide, when there is not much beach available, but at low tide the width of the beach extends to about ½ mile.
-A P&D car park is located in the valley behind the beach with the Bishops Wood nature reserve behind this.
-Facilities at the beach include toilets, a cafe, beach shops and cold water showers.
-Dog restrictions apply from May to September inclusive and lifeguards patrol from the second week of May to the end of August, from 10.00 to 18.00.
+The shore is fine sand flanked by limestone cliffs.
+It can get busy especially at high tide when there is not much beach available, but at low tide the width of the beach extends to about 700 yards.
+A P&D car park is located in the valley behind the beach, and behind this is the Bishops Wood nature reserve.
+Facilities at the beach include toilets ♿, a cafe, beach shops and cold water showers.
+Dog restrictions apply from May to September inclusive and lifeguards patrol from the second week of May to the end of August.

-It's a very popular surfing beach, surfable at any stage of the tide, but mid to high tide is best.
+It's a very popular surfing beach, surfable at any time, but mid to high tide is best.
 It's suitable for beginners, but can get very crowded.
-A rip current occurs on the west side of the beach in surf conditions and weever fish can be a problem at low tide.
+A rip current can occur on the west side in surf conditions and weever fish may be a problem at low tide.

 There is 1 review for this beach :